 HI, I’M DR. MARIE FANG

 There’s a vast amount of research looking at what makes therapy most effective.
-Though some therapeutic techniques prove more helpful than others, the overwhelming finding is that therapy is most helpful when the client feels understood and supported by their therapist.
+Though some therapeutic techniques prove more helpful than others, the overwhelming finding is that therapy is most helpful when you feel understood and supported by your therapist.
 I hope you allow yourself the time to get to know any therapist a little before scheduling your first appointment with them.

-I have a special interest in working with those struggling with issues of identity.
-Everyone has periods when they question what makes them who they are.
-Some examples could include the issues that arise when transitioning into adulthood, immigrating, or reconciling tensions that come when you feel like you don’t “fit in.”
+I have a special interest in working with those navigating various aspects of their identity.
+Everyone goes through periods when they question what makes them who they are.
+Some examples include the issues that arise when transitioning into adulthood, immigrating, or reconciling tensions that come when you feel like you don’t “fit in.”
 I have experience with people of diverse cultural backgrounds and have a special interest in working with those with questions surrounding their racial/ethnic identity, sexual identity, and gender identity.
 My faith as a Christian woman also guides my practice.
 I welcome spirituality in the therapy room based on my clients’ preferences when appropriate.
 I also have extensive experience working with anxiety in its various forms.

 Please feel free to contact me to schedule a free phone consultation so we can get to know each other a little before we schedule a meeting.